raju-mechatronics/easyFS/README.md

 - `AppendStringIterative() (func(data string) error, error)`: Appends a string to the file iteratively.

 ## ⚠️ Attention

-**Note**: EasyFS is still under active development and may not be fully tested or completed yet.
-While the library offers a range of functionalities for interacting with the file system in Go, there may be areas that require further refinement or optimization.
+Although we strive to ensure the stability and reliability of EasyFS, it's important to note that thorough testing is ongoing.
+As such, we recommend exercising caution when using the library in production environments or mission-critical projects.
 **Community Help**: We welcome contributions from the community to help improve EasyFS.
-If you encounter any bugs, issues, or have suggestions for enhancements, please don't hesitate to open an issue or submit a pull request on our [GitHub repository](https://github.com/your/repository).
+If you encounter any bugs, issues, or have suggestions for enhancements, please don't hesitate to open an issue or submit a pull request.

-**Testing**: Although we strive to ensure the stability and reliability of EasyFS, it's important to note that thorough testing is ongoing.
-As such, we recommend exercising caution when using the library in production environments or mission-critical projects.

-Thank you for your understanding and support as we work towards making EasyFS a robust and reliable tool for file system operations in Go.

 ## Compatibility